How Amazon Is Changing Supply Chain Management

 Outsourcing Inventory Management and Insourcing Logistics

-Amazon’s one-hour or same-day shipping is possible due to its dependence on its own logistics.
+Amazon’s two-hour or same-day shipping is possible due to its dependence on its own logistics.
 Amazon understands too well that depending on third-party logistics to deliver these orders would just lengthen the product delivery time.
 That’s why Amazon mostly uses its own delivery vehicles for same-day or one-hour delivery options.

 Delivery Options for Customers